East Pakistan football team: Burma (1961)

-In January 1961, the Burma national team toured East Pakistan and played three exhibition matches against the Pakistan national team in both Dacca and Chittagong.
-Prior to their first match against Pakistan in Dacca, Burma played an exhibition match against an East Pakistan XI, defeating the hosts 1–3.
 On 25 January, Burma played another exhibition match against the East Wing, winning 1–9 in the game held at Chittagong's Niaz Stadium.
 The East Wing took the lead in the second minute through Liton.
-Following this, Burma's center-forward, Ko Ko Gyi, scored six goals, including a perfect hat-trick.
-The other Burmese scorers were Mg Kyaw Aw, Aung Thein and Mg Than.
+Following this, Burma's center-forward, Ko Ko Gyi, scored six goals.
+The other Burmese scorers were Kyaw Zaw, Aung Thein and Thaw Htwe.
+Other sources note Ko Ko Gyi scoring five, Kyaw Zaw scoring two, and Aung Thein and Thaw Htwe scoring one each.